-WebAssign Homework: These homeworks are submitted in the WebAssign page and are instantly graded by WebAssign.
+WebAssign Homework: These HomeWorks are submitted in the WebAssign page and are instantly graded by WebAssign.
 You will often have 2 or 3 attempts to submit an answer.
 WebAssign will give hints and provide solutions after the due date.
 The WebAssign problems correspond to problems in the textbook but the "numbers" may be changed.

-Written Homework: There will be written homeworks that students need to submit in physical paper.
+Written Homework: There will be written HomeWorks that students need to submit in physical paper.
 In written homework, the solutions should be presented thoroughly with clear steps.

-Quizzes: Students will take weekly quizzes (except some weeks) on Wednesday or Thursday during Activity class.
+Quizzes: Students will take weekly quizzes (except some weeks) during Activity class.
 Quizzes are submitted via GradeScope.

-Midterms: There will be three midterms on the following WEDNESDAYS from 7:00-9:00pm: Sept 22th, Oct 20th, Nov 17th.
+Midterms: There will be three midterms on the following WEDNESDAYS from 7:00-9:00pm: Feb 16th, Mar 16th, Apr 20th.

 Activity Report: You will work on the activity-worksheets during weekly Activity Sessions on Tuesdays (except some weeks).
-You will submit the completed worksheet via GradeScope.
+You will submit the completed worksheet.

 Missed Mini-Exams: No make-up Mini-Exams will be given.
-It is your responsibility to be present during Mini-Exams, so please do not make any doctor's appointments, travel plans, etc., on these dates (Sept 22th, Oct 20th, Nov 17th, 7:00-9:00pm).
+It is your responsibility to be present during Mini-Exams, so please do not make any doctor's appointments, travel plans, etc., on these dates (Feb 16th, Mar 16th, Apr 20th, 7:00-9:00pm).
 You will only be able to make-up if you miss an exam due to SDSU schedule conflict or a severe medical emergency (not a routine doctor appointment), and you present verifiable documentation (i.e., within THREE days of incident: letter from your doctor with address and phone numbers).